OCR-D/ocrd-website/site/en/workflows.md

 a longterm archive system which works as a mixture between an archive system and a repository.
 For further details on OLA-HD see the extensive [concept paper](https://github.com/subugoe/OLA-HD-IMPL/blob/master/docs/OLA-HD_Konzept.pdf).
 You can also check out the [prototype](http://141.5.98.232/) to make sure, OLA-HD meets your needs and requirements.
+To use the prototype, specify http://141.5.98.232/api as the endpoint parameter in your call.

+#### Available processors

 <table class="processor-table">
   <thead>